-“In Ghana, we are going to assess the [results of the exercise] so we can increase our response capabilities,” continued Mr. Portuphy.
+“In Ghana, we are going to assess the so we can increase our response capabilities,” continued Mr. Portuphy.

 Pandemic and disaster planning is especially important to WFP, as it is directly related to WFP’s mission to prevent hunger and to invest in preparedness and mitigation measures.
 In any large scale-disaster, WFP aims to maintain access to food for vulnerable populations and is responsible for the continuation of operations for the humanitarian community, including cluster coordination for logistics and telecommunications.

 “We ourselves need to be prepared,” said Sheila Sisulu, WFP’s Deputy Executive Director for Hunger Solutions.
-The P2RX was useful “not only to prepare the countries to be ready [in the case of a large-scale disaster], but also to strengthen our own capacity to engage and to hit the ground running.”
+The P2RX was useful “not only to prepare the countries to be ready , but also to strengthen our own capacity to engage and to hit the ground running.”

 WFP received support in the implementation of the P2RX from the Pandemic Response Program of U.S. Africa Command (U.S. Africom), whose expertise was essential to the success of the exercise.